sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 Throughout this blogpost, the main question we've tackled is: given these observed $$\hat{p}_m^{8K}$$ and $$\overline{\hat{p}_m^{8K}}$$, what evidence is there to believe that $$p^{8K}_m \neq p^{Symb}_m$$ or that $$p^{8K}_m > p^{Symb}_m$$?

+## Computational resources:

+The extra analysis in this blog post (the addition task discussed in Section 4.1.1) was performed on a single L4 GPU (24GB RAM) on a Lightning AI Cloud instance.

 ## Clopper-Pearson confidence intervals